 Students who have outstanding financial obligations to the University (to include tuition and fees, room and board, parking fees and fines, library fees and fines, checks returned for non-sufficient funds, etc.) will be refused all services to the University until these financial obligations have been paid in full.
-Students will not be permitted to register for subsequent terms, grades will be held, and the University will not issue official transcripts.
+Students may not be permitted to register for subsequent terms, and the University may not issue official transcripts.
 This also will apply to students who retain property that belongs to the University.